Be winter ready

 Prepare - Make a plan: know what to do if you have a power cut or smell gas

 - Follow your network operator on social media so you can find local updates.
-Find them at www.energynetworks.org/customers/find-my-network-operator
+Enter your postcode to find your local network operator.

 - Save 105, the free national power cut emergency number, to your phone.